MAAP-Project/authorizer/README.md

 #### Custom user profile view (maapprofile.php)

 Also included in this project is a custom [MAAP profile view](maapprofile.php) that references a CAS proxy granting ticket.
-To use this custom view, add it in the `page-templates` folder of a WordPress theme, and then create a new WordPress page that references the template. ***Be sure to update the environment specific paths in this script to match the environment on which it is being deployed.***
+To use this custom view, add it in the `page-templates` folder of a WordPress theme, and then create a new WordPress page that references the template.

 #### Enabling Sessions